frostis-dev/nodejs-comment-system/README.md

 ## Node.js comment system
 A comment system which can be implemented in any webpage.
-All the comments are styored in SQLite database.
+All the comments are stored in SQLite database.